mk-fg/reliable-discord-client-irc-daemon/README.md

 -   Discord allows channels and users to have exactly same visible name, which is not a big deal for users (due to one-way translation), but still disambiguated irc-side.

+-   Discord emojis like `:smile:` are handled in multiple different ways:

+    - Looked up among unicode emoji names that work in all discords and translated to a unicode character, e.g. `:smile:` to ☺️.

+    - Can be found in current discord's custom emojis and replaced by a [message formatting tag] for it, like `:debian:` to a tag like `<:debian:12345>`, which discord clients will display as debian logo in a linux-related discord.

+    - If user has Discord Nitro subscription, custom emoji from any discord works in any other discord as well.

+    rdircd doesn't handle last Nitro case at all (looks-up custom emojis in one discord), while first two cases are distinguished from each other via [rdircd.unicode-emojis.txt.gz] file (optional/configurable), which has list of all non-custom emojis (~6k of them), pulled from Discord WebUI using [extract-unicode-emojis-from-js.py script].

+    If generic emojis stop working in the future (incorrectly treated as if they're discord-custom ones), due to renames or new additions, that script can be used to update the list of them easily.

 -   Gateway websocket [can use zlib compression] (and [zstd in non-browser apps]), which makes inspecting protocol in browser devtools a bit inconvenient.